-Enter a DOI, PubMed ID, PMCID, ISBN, arXiv ID, ISSN, or ADS bibcode.
+Enter a DOI, PubMed ID, PMCID, ISBN, arXiv ID, ISSN, ADS bibcode, or paper URL.
 Download an RIS file you can import into Zotero, Mendeley, EndNote, or any reference manager.
+Paste multiple identifiers (one per line) to generate a complete .ris file in one go.

 One identifier per line.
 We’ll resolve it and return an RIS record.
 Nothing is stored.